amboltio/DM-i-AI-2022/robot-robbers/README.md

   <img src="../images/robot_robbers.png" width=650>
 </p>

-*A description of the invididual icons will follow.*
+*A description of the invididual icons will follow...*

 The objective of this use case is to reach the highest possible reward in 2 wall-clock minutes.
 Balance the trade off between time and performance well!

+## How to play
+Every game runs in a 128x128 grid environment.
+Every game is initialized with:

+1. 5 robots (controlled by the player)
+2. 7 scrooges (controlled by the game)
+Between 2-5 obstacles, the height and width of which range between 1 and 20.
+3. 5 cashbags
+4. 3 dropspots
+All of these are randomly placed at every game start.
+You will recive the states at your prediction endpoint for every game tick.

 ## Evaluation
 During the week of the competition, you will be able to validate your solution against a validation set.
 The best score your model achieves on the validation set will be displayed on the scoreboard.